pkainulainen/test-with-spring/master-package/bonus-webinars-2019/introduction-to-mockk/README.md

 test doubles with annotations and JUnit 5.
 * The `com.testwithspring.master.kotlin.matchers` package demonstrates how you can use the argument matchers provided by MockK.
+* The `com.testwithspring.master.kotlin.stubbing` package demonstrates how you can stub methods with MockK.
 * The `com.testwithspring.master.kotlin.testdoubles` package demonstrates how you can create different test doubles with MockK by using the "manual" approach.